RicenUdonLover/Readme-Generator-by-Lian-Liu/README.md

 * [Questions](#questions)

 ## Installation

-Simply download/clone this repo to your local device (Mac or PC).
+1. Download/clone this repo to your local device (Mac or PC).
+2. Install "inquirer" first by typing "npm i inquirer@8.2.4" in your command line to use this app.
+3. Run this app by typing "node index.js" in your command line in the same directory.

 ## Usage

-Open you terminal/commands, direct to "DEVELOP" folder, type "node index.js" in your terminal/commands, then press "ENTER" key.
+This app is used for generating a README.md for your project.

 ## License